apache/jackrabbit-site/src/site/markdown/status/board-report-2024-01.md

 There are no issues requiring board attention at this time.

 ## Membership Data:

-There are currently 58 committers and 58 PMC members in this project.
+Apache Jackrabbit was founded 2006-03-15 (18 years ago) There are currently 59 committers and 59 PMC members in this project.
-The Committer-to-PMC ratio is 1:1.
+The Committer-to-PMC ratio is 1:1, because all committers automatically become PMC members.

 Community changes, past quarter:
-- Dominique Pfister resigned on 2023-07-17
+- Nuno Santos was added to the PMC on 2023-11-14
-- No new committers.
-Last addition was Rishabh Daim on 2023-04-06.
+- Nuno Santos was added as committer on 2023-11-13

 ## Project Activity:
 Apache Jackrabbit Oak receives most attention nowadays.
 All